Last updated: 13 August 2025

 If you have Settled Status, you may then wish to consider applying for British Citizenship.

 To apply for British Citizenship, you will need to have Settled Status for a year unless you are married to a British citizen.
+You need to be over 18, meet the knowledge of English and Life in the UK Test requirements.

-You will also need to pass the “good character” test, and meet the knowledge of English and life in the UK test requirements.
-At the time of writing, people who did not have Comprehensive Sickness Insurance when they were required to do so under UK law may be refused on the basis of the good character test.
+People who did not have Comprehensive Sickness Insurance when they were required to do so under UK law may be refused on the basis of the good character test.
 If this applies to you, it is a good idea to get legal advice.
-If you want to know more about the general requirements for naturalising as a British Citizen, see this eBook by Free Movement.